Merle-Zhang/bris.chisoc.urthe1/README.md

 ## Known Issues

 1. When multiple girls boom at the same time, both of them will boom successful
+2. multiple shut
+3. 心动女生
+4. Dashboard change round won't update name and state
+5. Need a way to monitor state of all girls

+## Usage of the script

+use with QLab on Mac

+    python request.py

 ## Developers